-- > Short-Term Disability (STD) coverage, administered by MetLife; coverage to replace generally up to 100% of your annual base salary for an approved disability leave of up to 13 weeks; the number of weeks at 100% pay will depend on your length of service with Citi; - > Long-Term Disability (LTD) coverage, administered by MetLife, equal to 60% of your benefits eligible pay, provided your benefits eligible pay is less than or equal to \$50,000.99; - Basic Life insurance, equal to your benefits eligible pay if less than \$200,000, on your date of eligibility.
-Basic Life insurance is administered by MetLife; if your benefits eligible pay is equal to or exceeds \$200,000, you are not eligible for Basic Life insurance; - > Basic Accidental Death and Dismemberment (AD&D) insurance, equal to your benefits eligible pay if less than \$200,000, on your date of eligibility.
-Basic AD&D insurance is insured by MetLife; if your benefits eligible pay is equal to or exceeds \$200,000, you are not eligible for Basic AD&D insurance; - > Business Travel Accident/Medical (BTA) insurance, administered by ACE American Insurance Company, of up to five times your benefits eligible pay to a maximum benefit of \$2 million; and medical coverage related to covered accidents and/or sickness while traveling on behalf of Citi; - > Be Well Program, administered by Humana; a 24/7, confidential, professional counseling service designed to help you and your household members resolve issues that affect your personal lives or may interfere with job performance; - Live Well at Citi Program, administered by Health Advocate, RedBrick Health and Citi's self-insured medical carriers (Anthem BlueCross BlueShield, Aetna and Oxford); Citi's comprehensive health and wellness program provides you and your family with tools and resources designed to assist you in managing your health care and achieving your health goals; - Work/Life Program, administered by Health Advocate; provides assistance and helps employees save time as they face common everyday challenges; services include helping employees find child care, providing free legal assistance, helping with identity theft and more; - > Additional benefits to consider that require enrollment: - > Benefits paid with before-tax dollars (as long as you are receiving a paycheck): - Medical (including the Health Savings Account [HSA] if you are enrolled in the High Deductible Health Plan [HDHP]); - Dental; - Vision; - Health Care Spending Account (HCSA); - Limited Purpose Health Care Spending Account (LPSA); - Dependent Day Care Spending Account (DCSA); and - Transportation Reimbursement Incentive Program (TRIP).
+- Short-Term Disability (STD) coverage, administered by MetLife; coverage to replace generally up to 100% of your annual base salary for an approved disability leave of up to 13 weeks; the number of weeks at 100% pay will depend on your length of service with Citi; - Long-Term Disability (LTD) coverage, administered by MetLife, equal to 60% of your benefits eligible pay, provided your benefits eligible pay is less than or equal to \$50,000.99; - Basic Life insurance, equal to your benefits eligible pay if less than \$200,000, on your date of eligibility.
+Basic Life insurance is insured by MetLife; if your benefits eligible pay is equal to or exceeds \$200,000, you are not eligible for Basic Life insurance; - Basic Accidental Death and Dismemberment (AD&D) insurance, equal to your benefits eligible pay if less than \$200,000, on your date of eligibility.
+Basic AD&D insurance is insured by MetLife; if your benefits eligible pay is equal to or exceeds \$200,000, you are not eligible for Basic AD&D insurance; - Business Travel Accident/Medical (BTA) insurance, administered by Chubb USA, of up to five times your benefits eligible pay to a maximum benefit of \$2 million while traveling on behalf of Citi; and medical coverage related to covered accidents and/or sickness while traveling outside your home or assigned country on behalf of Citi; - Be Well Program, administered by Humana; a 24/7, confidential, professional counseling service designed to help you and your household members resolve issues that affect your personal lives or may interfere with job performance; including therapy services provided through text messaging. - Work/Life Program, part of the Be Well program administered by Humana; helps employees save time as they face common everyday challenges; services include helping employees find child and elder care, providing up to 30 minutes of free legal assistance, helping with identity theft, and more. - Live Well at Citi Program, administered by Health Advocate and Virgin Pulse; Citi's comprehensive health and wellness program provides you and your family with tools and resources designed to assist you in managing your health care and achieving your health goals;

+Additional benefits to consider that require enrollment:

+- Benefits paid with before-tax dollars (as long as you are receiving a paycheck): - Medical (including the Health Savings Account [HSA] if you are enrolled in the High Deductible Health Plan [HDHP]); - Dental; - Vision; - Health Care Spending Account (HCSA); - Limited Purpose Health Care Spending Account (LPSA); - Dependent Day Care Spending Account (DCSA) and - Transportation Reimbursement Incentive Program (TRIP).